Devsh-Graphics-Programming/GPU-With-C-Sharp-Angular-WASM/README.md

 This leads to an awkward situation where VS2022 has two debuggers that can debug C++ and JS or C# and JS but not both at the same time, which is mildly annoying.

 The solution is to have the Chrome Dev Tools Debugger open simultaneously in the chrome tab started by the VS2022 Debugger, which works most of the time but can interfere with each other with regards to breakpoint hitting and stepping.

+### Pros of Blazor

+Using other .NET dependencies is extremely easy.
+Because the entire .NET runtime is shipped with Blazor wasm, it's possible to load and use C# libraries without any extra effort compared to a native .NET app.

 ----------------------------